 - Loss of bladder or bowel control.

 Talk to your health care provider about whether surgery is right for you.
-Not everyone with lower back pain needs surgery.
+Most people with lower back pain do not need surgery.
 Most people are first treated with medicines, physical therapy, and exercise for relief of back pain.